erichosick/sql-json/README.md

 }
 ```

-* *Parent* == *Child* - A comparison is done using the parent property name and child property name.
+* *Parent === Child* - A comparison is done using the parent property name and child property name.
-* type - Expected type of the Parent property children are placed into.
+* *type* - Expected type of the Parent property children are placed into.
 By default, this is an array.
+* *includeForeignKey* - When true, the foreign key of the child is included in the final *JSON*.
+When false, the key of the child is **not** included in the final *JSON*.

 Example output: